 The Hinge System

 The hinges used on our cabinet doors may loosen or tighten over time, but they are designed to allow the owner to open and close the doors with a reasonable amount of effort.
-Hinges that cause an average person to jerk or snatch a door in order to open or close it may be suitable under warranty for adjustment or replacement, at our discretion.
+Hinges that cause an average person to tug at or yank a door in order to open or close it may be suitable under warranty for adjustment or replacement, at our discretion.
 Doors, which undergo warpage over time, may cause hinges to bind.
 In such instances, this is not a warrantable item beyond the first year.

 The Cabinet Box